nunorc/App-p5stack/README.md

 # EXAMPLES OF USE

+## Simple Example

+Imagine the very simple project:

+    $ ls
+    dist.ini  ex1

+which contains a perl script:

+    $ cat ex1
+    #!/usr/bin/perl

+    use Acme::123;

+    Acme::123->new->printnumbers;

+that requires the _Acme::123_ module, described in this simple dzil file:

+    $ cat dist.ini
+    name = ex1

+    [Prereqs]
+    Acme::123 = 0

+To setup our environmet to run this using p5stack the first this is to run the setup command:

+    $ p5stack setup
+    [p5stack - Sep 28 23:58:19] Hammering setup ...
+    (...)

+Since there is no configuration file for p5stack by default the perl system is used.
+And a directory _.local_ is created to install all the required modules.

+    $ ls -A
+    .local  dist.ini  ex1

+To run the simple application, just use the _perl_ command:

+    $ p5stack perl ex1
+    one
+    two
+    three
+    (...)

+## Dancer Example

 [Dancer](http://perldancer.org) is a popular framework for building site.
 Creating a new project using Dancer can be done as: